SOMHOLUK/vpc-loadbalancer/README.md

 As you can see in these screenshots:

-- Created an internet gateway called `demo-igw` (1) and then attached the internet gateway to the VPC (2,3).
+- Created an internet gateway called `demo-igw` (1) and then attached the internet gateway to the custom VPC (2,3) called `demo-vpc`.
 This way you enable the VPC to communicate with the internet.

 <br>